 Ely Parker Biography

-As he grew into the beginnings of adulthood, Ely chose engineering as a profession, studying the discipline at Rensselaer Polytechnic Institute.
-From college, he went to work as an engineer, where amongst many projects he would work on, Ely was sent to Galena, Illinois, for government projects there.
-In Galena, Ely met and befriended Ulysses Grant.
+As he fought for his people, Ely’s life also took on new dimensions.
+In school, Ely gained a reputation for his sharp intellect and indomitable spirit.
+He became interested in law and engineering, and as he grew into adulthood, Ely chose engineering as a profession, studying the discipline at Rensselaer Polytechnic Institute.
+Then he went to work as an engineer, where among many projects he would work on, Ely was sent to Galena, Illinois.
+And in Galena, Ely met and befriended Ulysses S. Grant.

 Ely faced much adversity throughout his life.
 He persevered through each obstacle, taking defeats as opportunities for learning and growth.
-And through it all, he never wanted to talk about his accomplishments.
+And through it all he remained humble, never wanting to talk about his accomplishments.

 “A snapshot biography of Ely Parker” sources:

 Mathew Brady Photographs of Civil War Personalities and Scenes, National Archives / A History of Us – Ely Parker / Wikimedia Commons / New York Historical Society Museum & Library, PR.011.4

 - If you enjoyed this snapshot biography of Ely Parker, please consider supporting Historical Snapshots with a donation.
 Visit our Patreon page to donate.
 Your support is much appreciated.

 - Click here to read another snapshot biography.

 - This story was updated on May 2nd, 2023